TalkingQuickly/object-detection-api/README.md

 This is a simple Flask wrapper around the Yolo V5 object detection model.
 An image can be provided via a POST request and a JSON response is returned containing details of the detected objects.

+If you're not on arm64 hardware you'll need to change references to `latest-arm64` to `latest`.

 ## Usage

 ```bash